network1211/f5-security-automation-ansible/soc/threat_hunting/import_elk/import_elk.md

 # Importing sample CSV files to your Kibana

 ## Configuration Step
-### *Please make sure that your Logstash already incliudes 'Geo-plugin'.*
+### *Please make sure that your Logstash already includes 'Geo-plugin.'*
-### *You should download 'GeoLite2-City.mmdb' file in your logstash server first before proceeding this step.
+### *You should download the 'GeoLite2-City.mmdb' file in your logstash server before proceeding with this step.
 You can download it from the Maxmind website.(https://www.maxmind.com/en/geoip2-country-database)*

 1. Creating Logstash Conf file to import CSV file
 ```